March 2026 at Disney World: Crowd Calendar & Info

 Lows at the beginning of the month are in the mid-50s and creep up towards the 60s by the end of the month.
 High temperatures range from 75 to 80 degrees.
 In looking at those numbers and the “comfortable” band on this page, you might think that it skews towards chilly.
 That can be true early in the morning and late at night, but keep in mind that you’ll be most active during the middle of the day when it’s warmest; personally, I prefer slightly cooler temperatures when I’m active, anyway.

-The result is that I find March to be one of the better months of the year for weather in Florida, particularly towards the end of the month.
+The result is that March is one of the better months of the year for weather in Florida, particularly towards the end of the month.
 At the beginning of the month you’re more likely to experience unseasonably cold weather, so I tend to avoid that.
 About the only downside to this mild weather is that it can make visiting water parks or spending much time in your resort hotel’s pool less appealing (or downright unappealing).
 This can be a bummer for those seeking a ‘tropical’ reprieve from winter in the North.

 Being Michiganders, that’s exactly what my family wanted from our trips when I was growing up.
 I still remember an early March vacation during which my parents decided to stubbornly stick to our plans (I paint them as “stubborn” but the reality was probably that I was a bratty kid who insisted upon going) to visit Blizzard Beach.
 There was almost no one in the park, and we all spent the better park of the day wrapped in towels on our beach chairs.